VezalisPetros/Quizzify/README.md

 **Description:** Quizzify is a React.js application that allows users to create their own quizzes.
 Users can select various quiz settings, such as the topic, difficulty level, question type (true/false or multiple choice), and more.
 After configuring their quiz, users must answer 10 questions, and a final screen displays their score.

 ## Demo

+Check out the live demo of Quizzify at the following URL:

 - [Live Demo](https://stellar-dieffenbachia-79b703.netlify.app)

 ## Features